spyder-ide/spyder-docs/doc/editor.rst

 Editor
 ======

-Spyder's text editor is a multi-language editor with features such as syntax coloring, code analysis (real-time code analysis powered by `pyflakes` and advanced code analysis using `pylint`), introspection capabilities such as code completion, calltips and go-to-definition features (powered by `rope`),
+Spyder's text **Editor** is a multi-language editor with features such as syntax coloring, code analysis (real-time code analysis powered by `pyflakes` and advanced code analysis using `pylint`), introspection capabilities such as code completion, calltips and go-to-definition features (powered by `rope`),